What do Dracula and The Devil Wears Prada have in common?

-Recently I attended the opening of a gourmet chocolate kitchen.
-As I sampled the delicious goods, someone asked, “Are you in The Industry too?”
+Recently I attended the opening of a gourmet confectionary called R&R Chocolate Palace.
+As I reached for a Wild Harvested Bolivian truffle, a botoxed woman asked, “Are you in The Industry too?”

-In Los Angeles, you can’t go to a gathering without being asked, “Are you in The Industry?”
+In Los Angeles, you can’t walk into a Starbucks without someone asking you, somewhat desperately, “Are you in The Industry?”
 Meaning, of course, the entertainment industry, which permeates the city like a layer of smog.

 Or fog, if you lived in 19th century London like Bram Stoker (1847-1912).